 Installing a Satellite Assembly in the Global Assembly Cache

-The global assembly cache is the first location the runtime searches for resources in the resource fallback process.
-For more information, see the "Resource Fallback Process" subtopic in the global assembly cache.
+In the resource fallback process, the global assembly cache is the first location the runtime searches for resources.
+Therefore, it is important to know how to install resources into the global assembly cache.
 A satellite assembly that you have compiled with a strong name is ready to install in the global assembly cache.
-You can install assemblies into the cache using the Global Assembly Cache Tool (Gacutil.exe).topic.
-Therefore, it is important to know how to install resources into the
+You can install assemblies into the cache using the Global Assembly Cache Tool (Gacutil.exe).

 The /i option specifies to Gacutil.exe to install the specified assembly into the global assembly cache.
 As a result of this command, an entry is placed in the cache, which allows entries in this .resources file to be accessed.
 After being installed in the cache, the specified resource is available to all applications that are designed to use it.

 Directory Locations for Satellite Assemblies Not Installed in the Global Assembly Cache